 When your tile floors are in need of a serious deep cleaning, it is always best to leave it to a professional to get the best results.
 However there are ways to maintain and keep your tile and grout clean until the next time you have your tile professionally cleaned.
-Heart of Texas Chem-Dry LLC has a few methods on how you can keep your grout and tile clean without the need of an expensive cleaner.
+Heart of Texas Chem-Dry has a few methods on how you can keep your grout and tile clean without the need of an expensive cleaner.

 How to Clean Grout on Tile Floors with Baking Soda & Vinegar

 For this first method you will want to create a paste using baking soda and water.
 The paste will help break up the dirt and grease on the grout.
 To make the paste mix 1 to 3 parts water to baking soda.
 Then use your finger to apply the paste onto the grout lines.
 You can use your gloves if you want.
 However baking soda won’t affect your skin.
 While the baking soda sets on the grout, mix together vinegar and water, about half and half, into a spray bottle.
 Next spray the vinegar onto the paste.
 Once the vinegar meets the baking soda paste, it will begin to bubble and fizz.
 Use a grout cleaning brush to scrub the grout line while it is bubbling.
 Bear in mind this method should not be used on natural stone tile.
 This one is better for ceramic tile.
 After you’re done scrubbing the grout you can use a mop and water to mop up the rest of the floor.